Soldiers

 If you are still unsure about your conviction, then you should speak to your chain of command (platoon officer or OC, discipline clerk or RAWO).

-To qualify for settlement, the applicant must have been medically discharged by the MOD as a result of an injury or illness, which is attributable to Service in HM Forces* and:
+Back to topTo qualify for ILR, the applicant must have been medically discharged by the MOD as a result of an injury or illness which is attributable to service in HM Forces* AND the injury must have come about owing to a deployment in an operational theatre.

 Although each case is different, it is not usually within our remit to provide individual assistance to soldiers who are discharging with less than four years’ Service.
 These cases can require a lot of complex casework and may require a Level 3 caseworker if the application is refused.
 If you contact us we can give you some general advice and can refer you to an immigration advisor.

-Back to topF&C soldiers who wish to stay at the Services Cotswold Centre throughout the discharge process need to show that they have the funds to make the necessary applications for ILR, as well as the funds to pay for their stay until ILR is issued and benefits can be applied for.
+F&C soldiers who wish to stay at the Services Cotswold Centre throughout the discharge process need to show that they have the funds to make the necessary applications for ILR, as well as the funds to pay for their stay until ILR is issued and benefits can be applied for.

 Unfortunately, if you cannot prove that you have the necessary funds, you may not be eligible to stay.
 The Services Cotswold Centre is keen to avoid circumstances in which an F&C family is unable to apply for ILR within 28 days of discharge, then become ‘overstayers’ and have to leave the UK.